ayushsharma-crypto/Brick-Breaker-Terminal-Based-Game/README.md

 a life when the ball touches the ground below the paddle.

 * The code is modular and extensible to new features.
-* Concepts of object oriented programming is present in your code and the game is a basic simulator of brick breaker
+* Concepts of object oriented programming is present in the code and the game is a basic simulator of brick breaker

 ## DESCRIPTION